rapid7/insightconnect-plugins/cylance_protect/help.md

 # Version History

-* 1.2.0 - New actions Search Threats, Search Threat Agents
+* 1.2.0 - New actions Search Threats, Get Devices Affected by Threat
 * 1.1.0 - New action Quarantine
 * 1.0.3 - Match official branding in plugin title
 * 1.0.2 - Update to fix connection test